90lantran/github-star/README.md

 🎉  Opening service default/my-server-service in default browser...

 ```
-2.If you you need to install minikube and hypervisor, you can follow these steps.
+2.If you need to install minikube and hypervisor, you can follow these steps.
 It will take like 15-20mins.
 - Install hypervisor (pick one of them):
     - hyperkit: brew install hyperkit)
     - virtualbox: brew install --cask virtualbox